Introduction

 Our Mapbox map is now configured.

 A map is only one part of a web page.
-The HTMLReportGenerator transformer can add lots of other features to a webpage that will give your map context.
+The HTMLReportGenerator transformer can add numerous other features to a webpage, providing your map with context.
 Add a descriptive Header, Separator, and Table to the Page Contents.
-This is entirely optional, but makes for a better user experience.
+This is entirely optional, but it makes for a better user experience.

 10. Write the HTML